vaibhawvipul/vaibhawvipul.github.io/_posts/2025-04-08-Open-Source-A-hedge-against-tariffs-and-geopolitics.md

 ![Linux Supporters list](../../../assets/images/open-source-shaping-geo-politics-us-china/Linux Contributors.png)

-Though IBM is the longest and arguably the most foundational Linux supporter on this list, Companies like Huawei, Alibaba, Baidu, Tencent, etc. are also on this list.
+Though IBM is the longest and arguably the most foundational Linux supporter on this list, Companies like Huawei, Alibaba, Baidu, Tencent, etc. are also on this list of Linux Supporters.

 Most people knew about China open source after the deepseek event.
 However, the reality is that China has been investing in open source for a long time.

 Open source is a hedge against tarrifs.
 It is a hedge against geopolitics.
 It allows companies to operate without worrying about paying 100x the price for a software license.
-Let's support Linux because China may not get Windows!
+From China's perspective - Let's support Linux because we may not get Windows!

 Open source also allows China to play in the market without worrying about accusations of IP theft.
 [US has accused China of IP theft in the past](https://en.wikipedia.org/wiki/Allegations_of_intellectual_property_infringement_by_China#:~:text=increased%20financial%20penalties.-,U.S.%20enforcement%20efforts%20and%20litigation,UMC%20of%20stealing%20chip%20designs.).